garrlicbread/Music-Clustering/README.md

 ![Anomaly_songs2](https://user-images.githubusercontent.com/64068083/101482443-bfb57400-397c-11eb-8370-157710c5fbbd.png)

 Notes and bugs:

 1) A random state has been set when calling the clustering class so that the predicted clusters align with what we want to plot.
 This does not affect the random songs extracted.
-2) If the extracted songs are too similar, their names overlap when they are plotted.
-This can't be avoided but
+2) If the songs to be plotted are too similar in energy or danceability, the text overlaps.
+This can't be avoided but increasing the dpi of the plot helps to increase the distance between the texts.
+3) Another clustering technique called Hierarchical clustering can be performed but has been commented out.
+In practice, K-means performs better.